CESARBR/knot-babeltower/docs/events.md

 ### **device.list** <a name="device-list"></a>

 Event-command to list the registered things.
 It follows the request/reply pattern.
-After obtaining the things, `babeltower` will send a reply message by using the `correlation_id` property, which wass received in the request header, as reply message's `routing_key`.
-Because of that, considering the **requestor** has created and sent this `correlation_id` in the request, it can also subscribe to receive events that arrive with a `routing_key` equivalent to the `correlation_id`.
+After obtaining the things, `babeltower` will send a reply message by using the `reply_to` property, which was received in the request header, as reply message's `routing_key`.
+Because of that, considering the **requestor** has created and sent this `reply_to` in the request, it can also subscribe to receive events that arrive in a queue associated with the `reply_to`.
 Therefore, the reply is received by the application that has sent the request, in a **one-to-one** manner.

 <details>
   <summary>Headers</summary>

   - `token` **String** user's token
-  - `correlation_id` **String** ID to correlate request/reply
+  - `reply_to` **String** reply's queue name
-  - `reply_to` **String** queue that will process the reply
+  - `correlation_id` **String** ID to correlate reply-request after message arrived in the queue

 </details>